Skip to content

 How do I find out what my credit limit is?

-Once you’ve applied for a credit card, you’ll be told the limit when you receive it.
+Once you’ve applied for a credit card, you’ll usually be told the limit either when you’re accepted or when you receive the card.

 Your credit limit will also be shown on your credit card statement.

-If have an online account or app to manage your credit card, you’ll see your credit limit when you log in.
+And if you use an online account or app to manage your credit card, you’ll see your credit limit when you log in.

 How long should I wait before asking for a credit limit increase?

-If you’ve only just got your credit card, it’s probably best to wait for a few months before asking for an increase.
-This will give you time to build up your credit score and show you can manage your repayments responsibly.
+If you’ve only just got your credit card, it’s probably best to wait a few months before asking for an increase.
+This will give you time to build your credit score and show you can manage your repayments responsibly.

 How can I improve my chances of getting a credit limit increase?